pavlosdais/Abstract-Data-Types/Stack/README.md

 * Pop: Removes an item from the top of the stack.

 # Performance
+If n is the number of elements in the stack:

 Algorithm  | Average case | Worst case
 ---------- | -------      | ----------